Steven Hughes (rugby league): Background

 Hughes is the son of former Canterbury five-eighth Garry Hughes.
 Both his elder brother, Glen Hughes, and younger brother, Corey Hughes, also played for the club.

 Playing career

-Hughes made his first grade debut for Canterbury against the Brisbane Broncos in round 17 1993 at the Queensland Sport and Athletics Centre.

-Hughes played at centre in Canterbury's 1994 grand final loss to the Canberra Raiders at the Sydney Football Stadium.
+Hughes made his first-grade debut for Canterbury against the Brisbane Broncos in Round 17 of 1993 at the Queensland Sport and Athletics Centre.
+He played at centre in Canterbury's 1994 grand final loss to the Canberra Raiders at the Sydney Football Stadium.
 Hughes missed the entire 1995 ARL season due a knee injury.
 Canterbury would go on to win their 7th premiership that year defeating Manly-Warringah in the grand final.

 Hughes then missed the entire 1997 season with a similar injury.
 In 1998, Hughes played in Canterbury's reserve grade premiership winning side.

-Hughes had an injury plagued career in the NRL, amassing 70 first-grade games in nine seasons.
+He had an injury-plagued career in the NRL, amassing 70 first-grade games in nine seasons.
 He retired at the conclusion of the 2001 NRL season having made a total of 185 appearances for Canterbury across all grades.